Hotel Transylvania 3: Summer Vacation

 What Kids Can Learn

-Children can learn about embracing diversity and the idea that appearances can be deceiving.
-It reinforces themes of family bonding and adventure.
+Children can learn about embracing diversity and accepting individuals for who they are, regardless of their background or perceived differences.
+It also touches on the idea that appearances can be deceiving.

 Key Topics Discussed